mochoabuilds/-cognition-/README.md

-Hardware and Software Improvements to a Low-Cost Computer Vision System (Ochoa et la., 2020)
+Hardware and Software Improvements for a Low-Cost Computer Vision System (Ochoa et la., 2020)

 ** WORKING PAPER **